Gokilp/Emotion-Detection/README.md

 ## **Introduction**

-PyPower is an Emotion Detection project that utilizes artificial intelligence to recognize and classify human emotions from images or video streams.
+Emotion Detection project that utilizes artificial intelligence to recognize and classify human emotions from images or video streams.
 This project aims to provide a simple yet powerful tool for understanding human emotions using deep learning techniques.

 ## **Features**